Trump's former fixer Michael Cohen says he helped Jerry Falwell Jr. and his wife block the release of sensitive photos

 Tweets about this

-ruztheo RT @CNN: Michael Cohen, President Trump’s former personal attorney and fixer, says he intervened to make sure revealing photos of the Falwe… 1 minute ago
+L'Eau Vive RT @CNN: Michael Cohen, President Trump’s former personal attorney and fixer, says he intervened to make sure revealing photos of the Falwe… 11 minutes ago

-Jason S ♋🇺🇸 Business Insider - Trump's former fixer Michael Cohen says he helped Jerry Falwell Jr. and his wife block the relea… https://t.co/SELehB43DL 9 minutes ago